boazsegev/website_host_wild/_SOURCE/songwriter/index.md

 ---
 layout: /layouts/layout.erb
-title: Bo Wild - Composer
+title: Bo Wild - Songwriter
 ---
-## Writing Your Story
+## Honoring Your Truth

 ![banner3:Bo Wild](/images/white_piano.jpg#banner3)

+I believe we all have our own unique voice, that we have an inner truth that we yearn to express and it is unique to who we are.

+## Focusing Your Expression

 There is something very intimate about writing a song.